neondatabase/website/content/docs/connect/connection-pooling.md

 Each PostgreSQL connection creates a new process in the operating system, which consumes resources.
 For this reason, PostgreSQL limits the number of open connections.
 Neon permits 100 simultaneous PostgreSQL connections, by default, with a `max_connections=100` setting, which is the typical default for this parameter.
 A small number of those connections are reserved for administrative purposes.
 A connection limit of 100 may not be sufficient for some applications.
 To increase the number of connections that Neon supports, you can enable connection pooling.

 <Admonition type="note">
-Connection pooling is not yet supported with our [Autoscaling](../introduction/autoscaling) feature, which is currently in Beta.
+Connection pooling is not yet supported with [Autoscaling](../introduction/autoscaling) (Beta).
 If you expect a large number of concurrent connections, we recommend using a **Fixed size** compute (the default), which supports connection pooling.
 For compute configuration instructions, see [Compute size and Autoscaling configuration](../manage/endpoints#compute-size-and-autoscaling-configuration).
 </Admonition>

 ## Connection pooling